Who and what gets recognized in peer recognition: Methods

 \subsubsection{Peer interactions}

-To measure the extent to which students determine who to recognize in peer recognition through interactions with these peers, we also converted students' self-reported interactions (last two questions on the survey, see Fig.~\ref{fig:survey}) into directed networks.
-Similar to our analysis of the recognition network structure, we first calculated the density -- the proportion of possible edges in the network that we observe -- of each interaction network.
+To measure the extent to which peer interactions are related to peer recognition, we converted students' self-reported interactions (last two questions on the survey, see Fig.~\ref{fig:survey}) into directed networks.
+Similar to our analysis of the recognition network structure, we first calculated the density, the proportion of possible edges in the network that we observe, of each interaction network.
 For each offering of each course, we compared the recognition and interaction network densities to determine whether there were comparable numbers of edges in both networks or if one of the two networks contained many more edges than the other.
-We also directly calculated \textit{percent overlap}: the percent of edges (including direction) in the recognition network that also appear in the corresponding interaction network.
-This measure allowed us to determine the extent to which interactions served as a mechanism for students identifying who to recognize: if a student nominates someone who they also report interacting with, it is plausible that the nominator came to understand the nominee's skill set through their interactions.
-Finally, we calculated gender homophily as the percent of edges in the interaction network for which we know both the nominator and nominee's gender is either man or woman that connect two students of the same gender (i.e., edges from men to men and women to women).
-Gender homophily has been shown to be prevalent in student interaction networks~\cite{dokuka2020academic,sundstrom2022interactions} and this measure helped us understand patterns between the interaction and recognition networks related to gender, discussed next.
+This comparison was observational and not statistical.